Organizations are Not People!

 I’m sharing the following lengthy and raw personal journey post in the context of helping others who want to help repair our natural world reflect more carefully on where and how to spend their energy.
 I promise I tie this up with hopefully helpful advice at the end!

 Since then, I have charged forward and actively worked collaboratively with the leadership in making tough and sometimes hotly debated strategic decisions around building a strong, scalable organization for the future.
 I know from experience that unlike working for larger organizations, the pressure that you feel to make things happen in a start-up is pressing.
-Going from zero to one is the hardest part for any organization – from there it’s a much easier task to build on what others have done.
+Going from zero to one is the hardest part for any organization – from there it’s a much easier task to repeat and build on what others have done.
 I don’t regret the work I did because it wouldn’t have happened without someone with my particular quirks who volunteered 20-30 hours a week behind the scenes to move things along in countless and not so obvious ways - including the thousands of e-mails and phone calls needed to make things happen.

 The board is a working board meaning the board members are expected to be active and engaged as both the board of directors and the staff to help implement the daily activities of the organization.
+Everyone is a volunteer.
 The most obvious way a working board member should be expected to participate in a small organization’s activities at a leadership level is by being a committee chair, so I raised my hand to be a chair on the Programming and Education committee which is one of the keystone operational committees.
-It has been the most cohesive and active committee for a few reasons - we had two chairs for its, and I’m an optimistic, reasonable risk-taking worker bee, and tend to over-function when I get going.
+It has been the most cohesive and active committee for a few reasons - we had two chairs and I’m an optimistic, reasonable risk-taking worker bee, and tend to over-function when I get going.
 An active volunteer on my committee explained to me that she went to other committee meetings and the programming was the one where things seemed to get done.
-As Programming co-chair the events I was instrumental in working to help make happen by engaging and supporting planning committee members and event volunteers included -
+As Programming co-chair the events I was instrumental in working to help make happen by engaging and supporting my co-chair, planning committee members, and event volunteers included -

 Helping to promote, secure the location, and find a speaker for the inaugural chapter meeting attended by 100 people.